eager-dev/eagerx/docs/guide/developer_guide/bridge/bridge_node.rst

 .. note::
   Here the :func:`~eagerx.utils.utils.get_attribute_from_module` function is just a helper function to import an attribute from a module based on a string that is defined as "[module_name]/[attribute]".
   Again, note the :func:`~eagerx.core.register.bridge_config` decorator in which the *ode* and *ode_params* parameters are registered.
-  Every :mod:`~eagerx.core.entities.Object` interfaced with this :mod:`~eagerx.core.entities.Bridge` will have to specify these parameters.
+  Every :class:`~eagerx.core.entities.Object` interfaced with this :class:`~eagerx.core.entities.Bridge` will have to specify these parameters.
   The bridge receives these parameters via the ``bridge_config`` argument.
   The ``bridge_config`` object is meant to be used for all parameters that are bridge specific.
   The agnostic params should be defined in the ``config`` object.